jennaallen/blog_by_hugo/content/page/about.md

 This blog is built with [blogdown](https://github.com/rstudio/blogdown) and [Hugo](https://gohugo.io) using the [Beautiful Hugo](https://github.com/halogenica/beautifulhugo) theme.
 All blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License.](https://creativecommons.org/licenses/by-sa/4.0/)

 You can find the reproducible sources of each blog post [here.](https://github.com/jennaallen/blog_by_hugo/tree/master/content/post)

+All opinions and views are my own and do not represent my employer.